-- your area(s) of practice - that your work experience during your articling term was undertaken in an ethical manner - that you demonstrated technical expertise in your area of practice - that your work completed was to an acceptable level.
+- your Practice Area(s) - that your work experience during your articling term was undertaken in an ethical manner - that you demonstrated technical expertise in your Practice Area - that your work completed was to an acceptable level.

 These letters can be submitted by your supervisor, clients, or other professionals in good standing who are in a position to comment on your work experience.